By the end of this section, you will be able to:

 With the end of the French and Indian War, Great Britain claimed a vast new expanse of territory, at least on paper.
 Under the terms of the Treaty of Paris, the French territory known as New France had ceased to exist.
 British territorial holdings now extended from Canada to Florida, and British military focus shifted to maintaining peace in the king’s newly enlarged lands.
 However, much of the land in the American British Empire remained under the control of powerful native confederacies, which made any claims of British mastery beyond the Atlantic coastal settlements hollow.
 Great Britain maintained ten thousand troops in North America after the war ended in 1763 to defend the borders and repel any attack by their imperial rivals.

 British colonists, eager for fresh land, poured over the Appalachian Mountains to stake claims.
 The western frontier had long been a “middle ground” where different imperial powers (British, French, Spanish) had interacted and compromised with native peoples.
 That era of accommodation in the “middle ground” came to an end after the French and Indian War.
 Virginians (including George Washington) and other land-hungry colonists had already raised tensions in the 1740s with their quest for land.
 Virginia landowners in particular eagerly looked to diversify their holdings beyond tobacco, which had stagnated in price and exhausted the fertility of the lands along the Chesapeake Bay.
 They invested heavily in the newly available land.
-This westward movement brought the settlers into conflict as never before with Indian tribes, such as the Shawnee, Seneca-Cayuga, Wyandot, and Delaware, who increasingly held their ground against any further intrusion by white settlers.
+This westward movement brought the settlers into conflict as never before with Native American tribes, such as the Shawnee, Seneca-Cayuga, Wyandot, and Delaware, who increasingly held their ground against any further intrusion by White settlers.

 The treaty that ended the war between France and Great Britain proved to be a significant blow to native peoples, who had viewed the conflict as an opportunity to gain additional trade goods from both sides.
-With the French defeat, many Indians who had sided with France lost a valued trading partner as well as bargaining power over the British.
+With the French defeat, many Native Americans who had sided with France lost a valued trading partner as well as bargaining power over the British.
 Settlers’ encroachment on their land, as well as the increased British military presence, changed the situation on the frontier dramatically.
 After the war, British troops took over the former French forts but failed to court favor with the local tribes by distributing ample gifts, as the French had done.
-They also significantly reduced the amount of gunpowder and ammunition they sold to the Indians, worsening relationships further.
+They also significantly reduced the amount of gunpowder and ammunition they sold to the Native Americans, worsening relationships further.

 The actions of a group of Scots-Irish settlers from Paxton (or Paxtang), Pennsylvania, in December 1763, illustrates the deadly situation on the frontier.
 Forming a mob known as the Paxton Boys, these frontiersmen attacked a nearby group of Conestoga of the Susquehannock tribe.
-The Conestoga had lived peacefully with local settlers, but the Paxton Boys viewed all Indians as savages and they brutally murdered the six Conestoga they found at home and burned their houses.
+The Conestoga had lived peacefully with local settlers, but the Paxton Boys viewed all Native Americans as savages and they brutally murdered the six Conestoga they found at home and burned their houses.
 When Governor John Penn put the remaining fourteen Conestoga in protective custody in Lancaster, Pennsylvania, the Paxton Boys broke into the building and killed and scalped the Conestoga they found there (Figure 5.3).
 Although Governor Penn offered a reward for the capture of any Paxton Boys involved in the murders, no one ever identified the attackers.
 Some colonists reacted to the incident with outrage.
 Benjamin Franklin described the Paxton Boys as “the barbarous Men who committed the atrocious act, in Defiance of Government, of all Laws human and divine, and to the eternal Disgrace of their Country and Colour,” stating that “the Wickedness cannot be covered, the Guilt will lie on the whole Land, till Justice is done on the Murderers.
 The blood of the innocent will cry to heaven for vengeance.”
 Yet, as the inability to bring the perpetrators to justice clearly indicates, the Paxton Boys had many more supporters than critics.

 Visit Explore PAhistory.com to read the full text of Benjamin Franklin’s “Benjamin Franklin, An Account of the Paxton Boys’ Murder of the Conestoga Indians, 1764.”

 Pontiac’s Rebellion and the Paxton Boys’ actions were examples of early American race wars, in which both sides saw themselves as inherently different from the other and believed the other needed to be eradicated.
 The prophet Neolin’s message, which he said he received in a vision from the Master of Life, was: “Wherefore do you suffer the whites to dwell upon your lands?
 Drive them away; wage war against them.”
 Pontiac echoed this idea in a meeting, exhorting tribes to join together against the British: “It is important for us, my brothers, that we exterminate from our lands this nation which seeks only to destroy us.”
 In his letter suggesting “gifts” to the natives of smallpox-infected blankets, Field Marshal Jeffrey Amherst said, “You will do well to inoculate the Indians by means of blankets, as well as every other method that can serve to extirpate this execrable race.”
 Pontiac’s Rebellion came to an end in 1766, when it became clear that the French, whom Pontiac had hoped would side with his forces, would not be returning.
 The repercussions, however, would last much longer.
-Race relations between Indians and whites remained poisoned on the frontier.
+Race relations between Native Americans and White people remained poisoned on the frontier.

 Well aware of the problems on the frontier, the British government took steps to try to prevent bloodshed and another costly war.
-At the beginning of Pontiac’s uprising, the British issued the Proclamation of 1763, which forbade white settlement west of the Proclamation Line, a borderline running along the spine of the Appalachian Mountains (Figure 5.4).
+At the beginning of Pontiac’s uprising, the British issued the Proclamation of 1763, which forbade White settlement west of the Proclamation Line, a borderline running along the spine of the Appalachian Mountains (Figure 5.4).
 The Proclamation Line aimed to forestall further conflict on the frontier, the clear flashpoint of tension in British North America.
 British colonists who had hoped to move west after the war chafed at this restriction, believing the war had been fought and won to ensure the right to settle west.
 The Proclamation Line therefore came as a setback to their vision of westward expansion.

 THE BRITISH NATIONAL DEBT